hzsolt21/hzsolt21.github.io/_drafts/EternalBlue.markdown

 ---

 <h2>Prologue:</h2>
-I've been doing my OSCP and figured out that people do find problems using few exploits without Metasploit.
-Well, here in this blog post we are going to explore using exploits without Metasploit at all.
+In this blog post we are going to explore using exploits without Metasploit at all.
 I figured the best way to do that would be to start with the ever famous ETERNAL BLUE EXPLOIT.

 <h3> Environment Setup </h3>
 The easiest way to find an environment to test on, is to get [Hack The Box](https://hackthebox.eu) VIP and attack the Blue machine which is already vulnerable to this exploit.